akarnokd/ThePlanetCrafterMods/README.md

 ## (Perf) Load Inventories Faster

+**Discontinued, now part of the vanilla game.**

 This speeds up loading the game when there are lots of containers or (modded) containers have a lot of items.

+### Configuration

+None.

+## (Fix) International Loading

+The game saves the beacon color information in a localized manner that crashes the game on a different windows locale.
+This mod fixes this by patching the color parsing so it accepts comma and colon as decimal separator.

 ### Configuration

 None.

 ## (Perf) Reduce Save Size